Yakabuff/redarc/README.md

 `SERVER_NAME` is the URL your redarc instance is running on. eg: `redarc.mysite.org`

 Setting an `INGEST_PASSWORD` and `ADMIN_PASSWORD` in your API is highly recommended to prevent abuse.

+`IMAGE_PATH` is the path you want `image_downloader` worker to download images.
+This is the same path the API backend fetches images from.

+`INDEX_DELAY` is how often you want `index_worker` to index comments/threads

+`SUBREDDITS` is a list of subreddits you want `subreddit_worker` to fetch threads from.
+It is delimited by commas

+`FETCH_DELAY` is how often you `subreddit_worker` to fetch threads.

+`NUM_THREADS` is the number of threads you want downloaded from hot, rising or new.

 ## Docker compose (Recommended):